-The indenture pursuant to which the Notes will be issued (the "Indenture") will contain certain covenants that will restrict, among other things, the ability of the Company and its restricted subsidiaries to (i) incur certain indebtedness, (ii) pay dividends and make certain other restricted payments, (iii) create liens, (iv) permit other restrictions on dividend and other payments by restricted subsidiaries of the Company, (v) issue and sell capital stock of restricted subsidiaries, (vi) guarantee certain indebtedness, (vii) sell assets, (viii) enter into transactions with affiliates, (ix) merge, consolidate or transfer substantially all of the assets of the Company, (x) enter into sale and leaseback transactions and (xi) make investments in unrestricted subsidiaries.
+The indenture pursuant to which the Notes will be issued (the "Indenture") will contain certain covenants that will restrict, among other things, the ability of the Company and its restricted subsidiaries to (i) incur certain indebtedness, (ii) pay dividends and make certain other restricted payments, (iii) create liens, (iv) permit other restrictions on dividend and other payments by restricted subsidiaries of the Company, (v) issue and sell capital stock of restricted subsidiaries, (vi) quarantee certain indebtedness, (vii) sell assets, (viii) enter into transactions with affiliates, (ix) merge, consolidate or transfer substantially all of the assets of the Company, (x) enter into sale and leaseback transactions and (xi) make investments in unrestricted subsidiaries.
 The covenants require the Company to make an offer to purchase specified amounts of Notes in the event of certain asset sales.
 There can be no assurance that the Company will have sufficient funds to complete any purchase of Notes upon a sale of assets of the Company.
 See "Description of the Notes--Certain Covenants".

-Form of Notes.....

-Notes sold outside of the United States will be represented by the global bearer Note (the "Global Bearer Note") deposited with DBC.
-Beneficial interests in the Global Bearer Note will be represented through accounts of financial institutions acting on behalf of beneficial owners as direct and indirect participants in DBC, including Euroclear and Cedel, each of which has an account with DBC.
-All Notes sold to U.S. investors (and others requesting registered Notes), will be represented by global registered notes
+Form of Notes......
+Notes sold outside of the United States will be represented by the global bearer Note deposited with DBC (the "DBC Global Note").
+Beneficial interests in the DBC Global Note will be represented through accounts of financial institutions acting on behalf of beneficial owners as direct and indirect participants in DBC, including Euroclear and Cedel, each of which has an account with DBC.
+All Notes sold to U.S. investors (and others requesting registered Notes), will be represented by a global registered note

-("Global Registered Notes") deposited with a custodian for, and registered in the name of, DTC or its nominee.
-Transfers of interests in the Global Registered Notes will be limited to transfers of book-entry interests.
+(the "DTC Global Note") deposited with a custodian for, and registered in the name of, DTC or its nominee.
+Transfers of interests in the DTC Global Note will be limited to transfers of book-entry interests.
 See "Description of the Notes--Book Entry; Delivery and Form."